dani-gouken/nomad/README.md

 ## A simple interpreter build in Go

-Nomad is a toy programming language i built to learn go and programming language theory (lexical analysis, parsing, ...)
+Nomad is an interpreted programming language

 It compiles the program to bytecode which is later interpreted by a stack-based virtual machine